IBM/magkit-tools/magkit-tools-app/README.md

 ### Improved JCR query page ###
 1. Also supports SQL2 queries that contain joins.
 2. Represents besides the _Path Score_ and other _properties_.
-3. Remembers last entered query in session
+3. Remembers the last entered query in session

 ### Developer Tools ###
 **PageEdit Actions:**
-1. View Source: opens selected page or component in new window.
+1. View Source: opens a selected page or component in a new window.
 2. View Dialog Definition: Displays the dialog definition in the definition app.
 3. View Template Definition: Displays the template/component definition in the definition app.